Private Limited Private Limited

 Annual Accounts Filing Requirements

-The annual accounts of a UK limited company are normally due to be filed with companies house by nine months after the end of the company’s financial year.
+The annual accounts of a company registration in UK are normally due to be filed with companies house by nine months after the end of the company’s financial year.
 In the coming months, we will discuss this in more detail.

 Conclusion